indrabasak/bouncycastle-fips-examples/README.md

 and agencies must adhere to FIPS 140-2 standards.

 ## Bouncy Castle Provider Configuration
-There are couple of diifferent ways to configure Bouncy Castle FIPS Java provider:
+There are couple of different ways to configure Bouncy Castle FIPS Java provider:

 ### JRE Security Changes
 1. Place the `bc-fips-1.0.0.jar` in the `jre/lib/ext` folder.